 The Chairman of the Board is required to avoid any actions or situations that might lead to a personal conflict of interest with the Company.
 To address and mitigate potential conflicts of interest, Gruber Logistics has implemented measures such as independent oversight, transparency protocols, ethical guidelines, and the establishment of an independent Supervisory Board.
 These safeguards promote impartial decision-making and ensure accountability, aligning with the organization's best interests.

-Management board
+Top Management

-The Management Board represents the highest governance body within the Company.
-It consists of:
+The Top Management represents the highest governance body within the Company.
+As of 2024, it consists of: